El-Wumbus/qinfo/README.md

 # qinfo

-A Linux system info program.
+A Linux🐧 system info program.
 Fetches system info and displays it.

 ## Feature Set